 Hagelbarger’s is a gathering place open to everyone: students, faculty, staff and people from our community.
 The facility offers Continental Breakfast every day and on Wednesday we offer Breakfast Burritos, as well.
 We have an everyday menu plus a lunch special that changes daily.
 Catering services are also available.
 Visit our website for our current menu and hours of operation.

 Health Insurance for domestic students is optional.
-However, health insurance for international students is required (unless a waiver has been approved).
+However, health insurance for international students is required.
 Where it is not required, the University encourages all students to obtain comprehensive medical coverage to supplement the limited services available through the medical center and the counseling center.
 The Student Health Insurance Program (SHIP), available through the Colleges, is described in a brochure available in the Dean of Students and Campus Life office as well as at Student Health Services.
 International students should refer to the “Information for Applicants” section on medical requirements.

 We believe quality, integrity, accountability, respect, and courtesy are priorities in all services and relationships at the Student Health Service.
 As health care becomes more complex, patient care requires a team effort.
 We encourage students to take an active role in their own health and to follow up for additional care and testing as recommended.
 The staff of the Student Health Service consists of physicians, nurse practitioners, and nurses who make every effort to provide excellent medical attention in a caring and efficient manner.